 We can't access prior knowledge or frame within a local context for the students (yet! tools to enable teachers to do this better are in mind for the future).

 Shared experiences within the game can provide an opportunity for common experiences to promote in-class discussion and connections.

 Students begin to investigate a phenomenon, ask questions, and apply their skills as they engage in hands-on sense making.
 Students gain a common set of experiences they can use together as they continue to make sense of the new concept.

 Use the Quests and Sandboxes to provide hands-on engagement with phenomenon, models, and problems.

 The Quests will guide students through an entire piece of sense-making, but especially within the Sequences will continue to build on each other, so you may want to stop students after a couple Quests in order to engage in off-computer discussion and argumentation that is more open.
-You can read our article on using Sequences in your instruction for more suggestions about that topic.
+You can read our article on using Storylines in your instruction for more suggestions about that topic.

 Again, you can use in-game content for shared experiences for classroom discussion.
 For example, having your students try to keep an ecosystem alive within the Ecology Sandbox can be a shared experience to provoke passionate debate about strategies that are linked directly to developing understanding of ecology concepts.

 Students generate explanations of the phenomenon.
 Teachers provide vocabulary and concepts after the students have a need for it -- i.e. after they have already explored and begun making their own sense of the concepts, to help drive them towards a deeper understanding.

 Using Tyto Online during Explain:

 It's important that teachers engage in "debriefing" of game concepts to ensure that students have generalized their game learning to the real-life concepts.